opencadc/caom2/caom2-meta-sync/README.md

 processed as a single batch.
 It's a limit on the maximum number of Observations returned from a repository service query.

+`org.opencadc.caom2.metasync.runContinuously` when true continuously loops through and syncs each collection, pausing between runs.
+When false each collection is synced once and the application exits.

+`org.opencadc.caom2.metasync.maxSleep={integer}` is the maximum sleep time in seconds between runs when `org.opencadc.caom2.metasync.runContinuously=true`.
+The sleep time starts at 60 seconds, doubling each time when no data is found to sync, until maxSleep is reached.
+The sleep time will reset to 60 seconds once data is found to sync.

+`org.opencadc.caom2.metasync.dryrun={true|false}` when true the application will only log, it will not sync collections.
+When false it will sync the collections.

 ### cadcproxy.pem
 Optional certificate in /config is used to authenticate https calls